Sagacious-Software/Gosh/README.md

 - Some kind of X11 vsync mechanism and associated event
 - Filter out repeat resize events in event queue (to avoid resize drawing lag)
 - X11 MIT-SHM extension when available
-- Fix "BadDrawable" on exit
+- Fix "BadDrawable" on attempt to draw while window is closing

 ### Backends